 Follow the steps below to make sure you are using the proper amount of weight to meet your goals, and go PRO today for access to certified personal trainers and workout plans that are created with your goals in mind.

 Take a closer look below to see what happens when the weight is either too heavy or too light:

 Weight is too light:

-The ability to lift 12 times or more is not optimal for growing muscle mass.
+The ability to lift a weight 12 times or more is not optimal for growing muscle mass.

 The weight on the muscle groups is not sufficient for the growth of the muscles; even if you are performing each set of reps to failure every time (unless you have never done weight training before).